TES3MP-TeamFOSS/Ashfall/web/BabelFish/README.md

-# BabelFish google translate API in nodeJS
+# BabelFish Google translate API in nodeJS

-This api will translate GET queries you throw against it.
-You need LUA sockets to be able to interact with it.
+This API will translate GET queries you throw against it.
+You need LuaSocket to be able to interact with it.
+It was intended to be used with the [BabelFish](../../modules/BabelFish/) module.

 ## How to query it